GaloisInc/BESSPIN-CloudGFE/AWSteria/README.md

 PNG files are automatically generated from them using Inkscape in batch mode (see the Makefile therein).

+Directory `src_SoC` is a substitute for the `src_SSITH_Px/src_BSV` directory in the Piccolo/Flute/Toooba repositories.
+It contains the generic code for AWSteria, and has subdirectories for platform-specific code (in this case, the boot ROM), with AWS the only platform currently supported.

-Directory `src_Testbench_AWS/` is a substitute for the `src_Testbench` directory in the Piccolo/Flute/Toooba repositories.
-As in the original, it has two subdirectories, `SoC` which contains synthesizable code that goes into the FPGA, and `Top` which is just a harness for Bluesim or verilator simulation (and contains non-synthesizable imports of C code).
+Directory `src_Testbench` is a substitute for the `src_Testbench` directory in the Piccolo/Flute/Toooba repositories.
+As in the original it has a subdirectory `Top` which is just a harness for Bluesim or verilator simulation (and contains non-synthesizable imports of C code).

-                src_Testbench_AWS/
-                ├── SoC
-                └── Top

 Directory `src_Host_Side` is used for Bluesim or verilator sim; it provides libraries linked with the host-side software; these libraries